Skip to main content

 Getting started

-3. For other MCP-compatible runtimes, configure the remote endpoint in the same way you would add any MCP server and complete the OAuth or API key authentication step.
+3. For other MCP-compatible runtimes, configure the cluster endpoint in the same way you would add any MCP server and complete the authentication step.

 Once connected, your IDE or agent runtime receives Server-Sent Events (SSE) notifications whenever StreamNative adds or updates tools, keeping the catalog in sync without manual refreshes.